Blendify/blender-manual/trunk/blender_docs/manual/sequencer/sequencer/editing.rst

 .. note:: Multiple selection

-   You can select several (handles of) strips by :kbd:`Shift-LMB` clicking: when you press :kbd:`G`, everything that is selected will move with your mouse- this means that, for example, you can at the same time move a strip, shorten two others, and extend a forth one.
+   You can select several (handles of) strips by :kbd:`Shift-LMB` clicking: when you press :kbd:`G`, everything that is selected will move with your mouse -- this means that, for example, you can at the same time move a strip, shorten two others, and extend a forth one.